English

 The Great Hall at the Edinburgh Castle

-As the pages of history turned, Edinburgh Castle continued to evolve, with each era leaving its architectural imprint.
 Under the reign of James IV of Scotland around 1510 CE, the castle experienced a flourish of grandeur.
-James IV's visionary touch was exemplified by the construction of a new Great Hall, an architectural marvel that added a touch of regal splendor to the castle's formidable presence.
+James IV's visionary touch was exemplified by the construction of the Great Hall.
 This hall, a testament to the Renaissance spirit of the time, stood as a testament to the monarch's commitment to the castle's magnificence.

 In the late 16th century, as the warfare landscape shifted, the castle adapted to the changing demands of the age.
 The Half Moon Battery, a formidable addition to the castle's defenses, was conceived.
 This robust bastion enhanced the castle's fortifications and showcased its resilience in the face of evolving military strategies.